 You may not have to add a vehicle to an existing policy.
 In some situations, you may be advised to buy a separate policy.

-The benefits of insuring more than one vehicle on one policy may outweigh the drawbacks.
-The biggest benefit is the cost of coverage — multi-car policies typically get a discount.
+The benefits of insuring more than one vehicle on a single policy may outweigh the drawbacks.
+The biggest benefit is the cost of coverage — multi-car policies typically provide the policyholder with a discount.
 But before you base your decision solely on saving money, consider the following pros and cons:

 |Multi-car policy||The more cars you add, the more you may save through multi-car discounts